zwerm/composite-bs-client/README.md

 * Persist the server-provided user id across page refreshers. (`CookieUserIdLeaf`)
 * Include the timezone that the user is in in messages sent to the server, as guessed by `moment-timezone`. (`StaticTimezoneLeaf`)
 * Include the location of the user, using the [geolocation api](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation). (`BrowserLocationLeaf`)
+* Set the disabled state of a `HTMLElement` based on when the `CompositeBSclient` connects and disconnects from the server. (`ToggleDisabledOnConnectLeaf`)
 * Scroll to the bottom of a DOM element when a new StaMP letter is received. (`ScrollToBottomOnLetterLeaf` )
 * Emit status messages about the `CompositeBSClient`'s connection to the BotSocket server as events. (`EmitStatuMessageEventsLeaf`)
 * Attempt to automatically reconnect to the BotSocket server on disconnect, after a delay. (`AutoReconnectLeaf`)